intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 ```bash
 docker run -it --runtime=habana -e HABANA_VISIBLE_DEVICES=all -e OMPI_MCA_btl_vader_single_copy_mechanism=none   --cap-add=ALL --privileged=true  --net=host --ipc=host  -v "$PWD/../../":/workspace --workdir  /workspace/examples/text-generation  vault.habana.ai/gaudi-docker/1.20.0/ubuntu24.04/habanalabs/pytorch-installer-2.6.0:latest
 ```
->**NOTE:**
-> The Huggingface model file size might be large, so it is recommended to use an external disk as the Huggingface hub folder. \
-> Export the HF_HOME environment variable to the external disk and then export the mount point into the Docker instance. \
-> ex: "-e HF_HOME=/mnt/huggingface -v /mnt:/mnt"
+{:.note}**NOTE:** The Huggingface model file size might be large, so it is recommended to use an external disk as the Huggingface hub folder.
+Export the HF_HOME environment variable to the external disk and then export the mount point into the Docker instance. ex: "-e HF_HOME=/mnt/huggingface -v /mnt:/mnt"

 ### Install required packages inside docker
 First, install the optimum-habana: